adjust/ios_sdk/README.md

 ## Summary

-This is the iOS SDK of AdjustIo.
-You can read more about AdjustIo at [adjust.io].
+This is the iOS SDK of Adjust.
+You can read more about Adjust at [adjust.io].

 ## Basic Installation

-These are the minimal steps required to integrate the AdjustIo SDK into your iOS project.
+These are the minimal steps required to integrate the Adjust SDK into your iOS project.
 We are going to assume that you use Xcode for your iOS development.